The Credit Handbook

 - Creditors must provide a written statement explaining why your application was rejected.

-- Creditors are required to report information to the credit bureaus in the names of both spouses if you have a joint account.
+- Creditors are required to report information to the credit reporting agencies in the names of both spouses if you have a joint account.

 - You have the right to have reliable public assistance considered in the same manner as other income.